 Anger and violent behavior

-You may feel a lot of anger at times.
-Your anger may cause you to lose your temper and do reckless things.
+After trauma, your nervous system may become overly sensitive, and you may feel a lot of anger at times.
+Your anger may cause you to feel bad about yourself, lose your temper, or do reckless things.
 You may distance yourself from people who want to help.

 This is understandable.
 It's natural to feel angry after going through something traumatic.
 But anger and violent behavior can cause problems in your life and make it harder for you to recover.